-volumes of water, existing lawful use, licensed use and general authorisations.
+A whole chapter of the NWA50 is dedicated to regulating the use of water.
+In terms of the Act, water may not be used unless permitted by four entitlements established by the Act.51 These include schedule 1 use, which involves only small volumes of water, existing lawful use, licensed use and general authorisations.
 The Department is in charge of administering most of these processes which entail complex and administratively onerous operations.
-Entitlements permitted under an existing lawful use, for example, require the user to register their use, validate the quantity used and verify the lawfulness of the use.
-Validation and verification forms part of a highly technical process that is foundational to our knowledge and understanding of water use rights.
-Unfortunately, the process remains incomplete for many water resources.
-This means that we have an unreliable sense of the quantity of water used and who lawfully owns the right to use it for productive purposes.
+Entitlements permitted under an existing lawful use, for example, require the user to register their use, validate the quantity used and verify the lawfulness of the use.52 Validation and verification forms part of a highly technical process that is foundational to our knowledge and understanding of water use rights.
+Unfortunately, the process remains incomplete for many water resources.53 This means that we have an unreliable sense of the quantity of water used and who lawfully owns the right to use it for productive purposes.

-Once a licence has been issued, compliance with the conditions that accompany the license must continuously be monitored and enforced.
+Once a licence has been issued, compliance with the conditions that accompany the licence must continuously be monitored and enforced.
 However, the Department is unable to cope given its current financial and operational challenges.
-A recent report by the Centre for Environmental Rights, for example, highlights a complete failure by the Department to monitor and enforce compliance with water use licences issued to coal mines in Mpumalanga.
+A 2019 report by the Centre for Environmental Rights, for example, highlights a complete failure by the Department to monitor and enforce compliance with water use licences issued to coal mines in Mpumalanga.
 To date, the Department has not published its own report on the results of its compliance monitoring and enforcement activities, nor does it oblige companies involved in water use activities to publish compliance data themselves.
 This makes it more difficult for civil society to monitor water use activities.
 A failure to monitor use and enforce licensing conditions aimed at protecting and conserving water resources, in turn, has implications for the protection, conservation, development and management of water resources.